madhusudhanraman/madhusudhanraman.github.io/_posts/2026-07-30-noether-current-em-duality.md

 title: "The Noether Current for Electric-Magnetic Duality"
 date: 2026-07-30
 excerpt: >
-  Deriving the conserved current for electric-magnetic duality rotations.
+  Deriving the Noether current for electric-magnetic duality rotations.
 ---

-I'll briefly review, in covariant notation, some results from the following paper:
+I will briefly review, in covariant notation, a result from the following paper:

 _Duality Transformations of Abelian and Nonabelian Gauge Fields_\
 S. Deser and C. Teitelboim\
 [Phys.
 Rev. D **13** (1976),
 1592-1597](https://doi.org/10.1103/PhysRevD.13.1592).

 ## Noether Currents